High School at CCS

 High school at CCS is large enough to provide variety but small enough to remain personal.

-We offer expanded academic offerings by making available online courses from Educere, Lincoln Interactive, Liberty University Online Academy, and other providers.
+We offer expanded academic offerings by making available online courses from Educere, Liberty University Online Academy, and other providers.
 This opportunity allows students to pursue coursework in areas such as marine science, digital technology, Latin, Chinese, music theory, and much more.
 Learn more at the CCS Connects page.

 Our high school graduates go on to attend a variety of colleges, both Christian and secular, and many students have received academic scholarships.
 Students also go on to attend trade schools, enlist in the military, pursue mission opportunities, and join the work force.
 Each student is encouraged to use his/her unique God-given talents and abilities to follow Him in the path He has chosen.
 Learn more at our Guidance website.